Angiotensin II receptor blockers (ARBs)

 What are the risks of taking an ARB in pregnancy?

-Taking an ARB during the second and third trimesters (specifically from around 20 weeks of pregnancy) can cause a number of problems in the baby:
+Taking an ARB after around 20 weeks of pregnancy can cause a number of problems in your baby, including:

 • Damage to the baby’s kidneys which can lead to long-term kidney problems after birth